Inside Retailer John Lewis’s New Christmas Ad “Moz the Monster”

 “It’s such a hard thing, because you go into it at the start and you want to mess it up, you want to change things, you want to do something different, rewrite the way things are done,” says Brim.
 “And then you realize it holds a place in people’s hearts, and it’s part of the calendar.
 It’s not just an advert.
 The Christmas thing here is mental, and it’s brilliant.
 It’s the only time of year here where people actually talk about the ads in pubs, at work and that.”

-He said agency co-founder Ben Priest compared people’s expectations for John Lewis ads to James Bond.
+People’s expectations for John Lewis ads are a bit like another British icon.
 “People expect a certain thing.
-Like Bond, the story is the same every single time.
+Like (James) Bond, the story is the same every single time.
 It follows the same premise, just in different ways,” says Brim.
 “We’re trying to get away from that, and I think this year is a bit different.
 Last year, what people reacted to was the joy.
 The out and out joy of a dog on a trampoline.
 The year before almost felt too sad, so this year we tried to bring the two together.
 We tried to make it as stupid and whimsical as we can while still maintaining a bit of poignancy.
 It’s just about messing a bit with which emotions you pull up and which emotions you pull down.”

-The soundtrack is UK band Elbow covering The Beatles’ “Golden Slumbers,” and Brim says scoring these spots is always a challenge, but this year’s came together surprisingly quick.

-“I wanted to avoid the sweet, warbling–it’s all become a bit cliche.
-We tried so many different tracks,” he says.
-“We tried ‘City of Stars‘ from La La Land, but then thought we can’t go there–it’s too current, and you’ll never top Gosling and Emma Stone.
-We had a Madonna track, so many.”

-The agency starts work on the Christmas ad on January 1st.
+The agency starts work on the Christmas ad on January 1.
 And every year, the brief remains the same: Thoughtful gifting.

-“The only time we get off from thinking about Christmas, is actual Christmas,” says Brim.
-“And the last thing I want to do at Christmas, is be around Christmas.
-It’s pretty much 12 months.”

 But the ad itself is typically done by March or April, because this is 2017 and a blockbuster ad is no longer just an ad.
 This year there’s a VR experience, AR fun, a make-your-own-monster app, merchandise, and more.

 “The ad is just the tip of the iceberg,” says Brim.
 “The front of the store’s logo has been changed to the eyes–the O of John and E of Lewis are now two big cute Moz eyes.
 They go for it at such a massive level–that’s what makes it such an occasion and famous.”

 Brim welcomes the critics, but says the goal remains to create something familiar and new.
-“People might say it’s formulaic, and it is to a degree, but if we came out with an animated 12-second GIF, they’d be asking where the story and the wonder are,” he says.
+“People might say it’s formulaic, but if we came out with an animated 12-second GIF, they’d be asking where the story and the wonder are,” he says.
 “You’re damned if you do, and damned if you don’t.
 It’s got more fantastical as the years go on, but as long as it maintains that humanity, that’s the key. “